inato/take-home-test/README.md

 # Inato Take-Home Test Specification

 You are a new developer in the Inato team, and your first job is to add a feature to an old existing piece of code.
+We recommend spending between 30 min and 1 hour on the exercise.
+(Do more if you like 😇, do less if you think you've shown what you want😎)

 ## System specifications